jrowellfx/lsseq/README.md

 you might miss that frames `1030-1033` of `v01` are also zero length and empty.
 Maybe a bad render?

-That information easily pops out when using `lsseq`.
+As you can see above, that information easily pops out when using `lsseq`.

 If you like, you can turn off reporting zero-length and missing frames with some command-line options: